mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step10.md

       `kubectl get nodes -o json`{{execute}}

   - Create or form the jsonpath query.
-In our case, it would be:
+In our case, the query would be the following:

      `'{.items[*].metadata.name}{.items[*].status.capacity.cpu}'`

-  - Pass the query to the jsonpath option of the `kubectl` command:
+  - Pass the query to the jsonpath option of the `kubectl` command.
+Type the below command:

      `kubectl get nodes -o=jsonpath='{.items[*].metadata.name} {.items[*].status.capacity.cpu}'`{{execute}}